jakeblackburnn/perceptual-style-transfer/README.md

 ---

-This project builds on the original work, offering an easy to use experimentation workspace and supporting features beyond the original scope such as multi-image style datasets.
+This project builds on the original work, offering an easy to use experimentation workspace and supporting features beyond the original scope such as multi-image style datasets, as well as a [DEMO WEBSITE](https://style-transfer-demo-75243.web.app/), built with a <b>FastAPI</b> backend, where you can stylize your own images:

-Furthermore, the project includes a visualization tool for viewing activations from the feature extractor to inform experiments with different extraction patterns / weights, for the purpose of fine-tuning a particular style
+Additionally, the project includes a visualization tool for viewing activations from the feature extractor to inform experiments with different extraction patterns / weights, for the purpose of fine-tuning a particular style

 ---
 ## Installation